Skip to content

 Why I do this

-I’ve seen the 0 → scale journey from inside companies.
-Founder-led velocity can work extremely well early on; the same structure often strains as you grow.
-I’ve worked through that transition from multiple angles—inside engineering teams and alongside founders.
+I have seen the zero-to-growth-stage journey from inside companies.
+Founder-led velocity can work extremely well early on; the same structure often strains once you are past early PMF and into real growth.
+I have worked through that transition from multiple angles, inside engineering teams and alongside founders.

 This tends to work best when